FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/dcs_instance_v1.html.markdown

     The password of a DCS Redis instance must meet the following complexity requirements:
     Changing this creates a new instance.

-* `vpc_id` - (Required) Tenant's VPC ID.
-For details on how to create VPCs, see the Virtual Private Cloud API Reference.
+* `vpc_id` - (Required) Specifies the id of the VPC.
 Changing this creates a new instance.

-* `security_group_id` - (Required) Tenant's security group ID.
-For details on how to create security groups, see the Virtual Private Cloud API Reference.

-* `network_id` - (Required) Network ID.
+* `network_id` - (Required) Specifies the network id of the subnet.
 Changing this creates a new instance.

+* `security_group_id` - (Optional) Specifies the id of the security group which the instance belongs to.
+    This parameter is mandatory for Memcached and Redis 3.0 versions.

 * `available_zones` - (Required) IDs or Names of the AZs where cache nodes reside.
 For details on how to query AZs, see Querying AZ Information.